kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

         DATA_COLLECTION_DIR=../data/training
         OUTPUT_DIR=trainings
         ```
-    - on the leonhard cluster it is advisable to use the scratch as output directory,
+    - On the leonhard cluster it is advisable to use the scratch as output directory,
-      due to space constraints of the home directory
+      due to space constraints of the home directory.
+For instance use
+      `OUTPUT_DIR=/cluster/scratch/<username>/cil_trainings`.

 ## General: loading environment
 1. `cd ./cil-road-segmentation/`